yashumayank/unreleased/orthoMCL_Molev/README.md

 ### Running orthoMCL_Molev

-Merge all protein fasta files in the <faaFiles> folder and create a single fasta with taxa names in the headers (Inspired by orthoMCL and tribeMCL).
-Also create the protein_sizes.tab
+Merge proteins from all the protein fasta files in 'faaFiles' folder and create a single fasta with taxa names in the headers (Inspired by orthoMCL and tribeMCL).
+Also creates the protein_sizes.tab

 ```
 preHomologySearch -i /faaFiles -f genomes.list -l 10 -x 20
 ```

-Run all-vs-all homology search with your preferred tool such as Blastp or MMseq.
+All-vs-all homology search: Search proteins in the merged protein file against themselves using Blastp or MMseq.
 Set the output format to blast-like tabular format.

-Use the homology search results from above to run orhoMCL.R.
+Run orhoMCL.R on the homology scores from above.
 Use the following command to run with default settings

 ```
 Rscript orthoMCL.R -p all_vs_all_homology_results.tab -p protein_sizes.tab